apache/pulsar/site/docs/latest/adaptors/PulsarSpark.md

 tags: [spark, streaming, java]
 ---

-The Spark Streaming recevier for Pulsar is a custom receiver that enables Apache [Spark Streaming](https://spark.apache.org/streaming/) to receive data from Pulsar.
+The Spark Streaming receiver for Pulsar is a custom receiver that enables Apache [Spark Streaming](https://spark.apache.org/streaming/) to receive data from Pulsar.

 An application can receive data in [Resilient Distributed Dataset](https://spark.apache.org/docs/latest/programming-guide.html#resilient-distributed-datasets-rdds) (RDD) format via the Spark Streaming Pulsar receiver and can process it in a variety of ways.